New Report Shows How ICE Neglect Makes Detention a 'Death Sentence'

 The groups called on ICE to immediately reduce immigrant detention; improve delivery of medical care; ensure that inspections provide meaningful oversight; and increase transparency of inspections, deaths, and serious medical incidents.

 "ICE's inadequate responses to these deaths show the stark gap between the promise and the reality of the Obama administration's immigration detention reform initiatives," said Carl Takei, staff attorney at the National Prison Project of the ACLU.
-"Instead of ignoring its own internal investigations, ICE must learn from its deadly errors.
-That means providing swift, quality medical care to those who need it, and overhauling the inspections process to stop more people from dying in detention.
+"Instead of ignoring its internal investigations, ICE must learn from its deadly errors.
+That means providing swift, quality medical care to those who need it and overhauling the inspection process to stop more people from dying in detention.
 No family deserves to wonder if their loved one died a preventable death in ICE custody."

 U.S. Immigration and Customs Enforcement (ICE) failed to implement critical reforms to medical care standards at its migrant detention centers, which contributed to the deaths of eight people between 2010 and 2012, civil and human rights groups said on Friday.

-A report published jointly by the ACLU, Detention Watch Network, and National Immigrant Justice Center (NIJC) found that routine inspections of ICE facilities before and after the deaths of eight detainees did not acknowledge "egregious" violations of medical care standards, and essentially swept those findings under the rug.
+A report published jointly by the ACLU, Detention Watch Network, and National Immigrant Justice Center (NIJC) found that routine inspections of ICE facilities before and after the deaths of eight detainees did not acknowledge "egregious" violations of medical care standards and essentially swept those findings under the rug.

 In one case that occurred at the Denver Contract Detention Facility (DCDF), a man named Evalin-Ali Mandza, a citizen of Gabon, died after medical staff were unable to assist him during a severe heart attack.
-The nurse on duty had not been trained how to use an electrocardiogram (EKG) machine and could not get a reading of his heart waves, while other staff prioritized filling out Mandza's transfer paperwork instead of dialing 911, waiting nearly an hour before calling an ambulance.
+The nurse on duty had not been trained on how to use an electrocardiogram (EKG) machine and could not get a reading of his heart waves, while other staff prioritized filling out Mandza's transfer paperwork instead of dialing 911, waiting nearly an hour before calling an ambulance.

-Mandza arrived in an emergency room at 6:58am, about an hour and a half after he was first discovered in distress in his cell.
-He was pronounced dead at 8:38am.
+Mandza arrived in an emergency room at 6:58 am, about an hour and a half after he was first discovered in distress in his cell.
+He was pronounced dead at 8:38 am.

 While conducting a special review of the case, ICE investigators determined that staff at the center were unfamiliar with DCDF's "Chest Pain Protocol," that the appropriate medications were not administered, and that there was an excessive delay in transferring Mandza to a proper facility, "all of which may have been contributing factors to Mr. Mandza's death," the agents wrote.